flotiq/flotiq-cli/README.md

 * `projectName` - project name or project path (if you wish to start or import data from the directory you are in, use `.`)
 * `flotiqApiKey` - read and write API key to your Flotiq account

-#### Note

-It is also possible to perform the import and export manually, using the Flotiq API without relying on the CLI importer.
-However, when doing this, you need to ensure that image URLs are updated, as images will receive new IDs during the migration process.
-This requires careful handling to avoid broken links in your Content Objects.
-For more details on how to properly handle this, refer to the [Flotiq API documentation](https://flotiq.com/docs/).

 ### Launch a Flotiq starter project